-This practice creates highly targeted emails by dividing up a business owner’s contact list into up into smaller groups, or “segments.”
-The primary purpose behind email list segmentation is to use tailored content to draw consumer interest so that companies can focus their energy and resources to reach an invested audience.
+This practice creates highly targeted emails by dividing a business owner’s contact list into smaller groups or “segments.”
+The primary purpose behind email list segmentation is to use tailored content to draw consumer interest so that companies can focus their energy and resources on reaching an invested audience.

 This entails the creation of targeted email opt-in forms on specific pages of your business website, allowing visitors to subscribe to the topics that genuinely interest them.

 Once these steps have been established, your email marketing campaign will inevitably yield positive results.

 There are many categories under which you can organize your email list segmentation: